-Intergenerational living is an innovative concept based upon the idea that the blending of families, students, and seniors in social living activities builds a community that enhances our understanding of one another.
+Intergenerational living is an innovative concept based upon the idea that the blending of families with school age children, young adults and seniors in social living activities builds a community that enhances our understanding of one another.
+While other intergeneration housing programs have students living with seniors, our program also includes families with school age children.
+It's a truly unique option and one we have been providing for 35 years.
 Our intergenerational homes provide a congenial environment for those who wish to connect and share with other generations on a daily basis.
 Learn more about our properties: Nathalie Salmon House, Pat Crowley House, Blackhawk Manor.

 Having opportunities for peer companionship helps eliminate feelings of loneliness and isolation.
 Among the activities offered to residents are shopping trips, restaurant dining, art classes and periodic outings to museums and art galleries.
 In addition, the Housing staff assists residents with benefits and entitlements and coordinates referrals for other services.

 Our houses provide a warm environment that enriches the total quality of life for our residents.
 Resident Assistants who work approximately 20 hours per week in exchange for full room and board (including a private room, meals, electricity and some household supplies) play an important role in lives of our residents.